RRR: Casting

 Alia Bhatt (top), Ray Stevenson (middle) and Ajay Devgn (bottom) made their debut in Telugu cinema (Tollywood) in this film.

 In March 2019, Rajamouli finalised the cast.
 The film marks the Telugu debut of Ajay Devgn and Alia Bhatt.
 Bhatt was paired opposite Charan in the role of Sita, while Devgn would have an extended cameo.
 Tamil actor Samuthirakani was roped in to play a crucial role.
 British actress Daisy Edgar-Jones was signed to be paired opposite Rama Rao, however, she left the project in April 2019 citing personal reasons, which later revealed to be scheduling conflicts to Normal People.
 Olivia Morris was cast as her replacement in November 2019.
 The same month, Irish actor Ray Stevenson was cast as the lead antagonist Scott, with Alison Doody joining in to play Lady Scott.
 Chakri, Varun Buddhadev, Spandan Chaturvedi and Twinkle Sharma were the child artists for the film.

 In an interview with Deadline Hollywood, Rama Rao said that they had carried out major research to portray their characters on screen.
 He was put on an 18-month training programme to get the right physical appearance.
 The Hans India reported in March 2019 that Devgn will appear in the second half of the film during the flashback episodes.
 Reports claimed that Keerthy Suresh and Priyamani were approached for a role in the film, before Shriya Saran confirmed her role opposite Devgn in June 2020.
 Rahul Ramakrishna, Chatrapathi Sekhar and Rajeev Kanakala are cast in other supporting roles.

-In June 2020, Bhatt was trolled by the fans of Sushant Singh Rajput following his death, where she was accused of nepotism.
-A few fans also called to replace Bhatt in RRR.
-However, Bhatt denied the news of her leaving the film and being replaced by Priyanka Chopra, and joined the sets in December 2020.
+Bhatt joined the sets in December 2020.
 She learnt to speak Telugu for the film.